-The World Am will refund any participant that may cancel between their date of entry and August 1, 2013 minus a $25 cancellation fee.
-Any cancellation received after August 1, 2013 and before the close of registration on August 25, 2013 will be refunded, minus a $125 cancellation fee.
-Cancellations received after the close of registration on August 25th will not be refunded any of their entry fee.
+The World Am will refund any participant that may cancel between their date of entry and August 7, 2015 minus a $25 cancellation fee.
+Any cancellation received after August 7, 2015 and before end of day August 28, 2015 will be refunded, minus a $125 cancellation fee.
+Cancellations received after August 28 will not be refunded any of their entry fee regardless of circumstance.
 Any cancellations must be in writing and sent to the Tournament staff either by email or by direct mail.
 Emails can be sent to email@example.com and written cancellations may be sent to WAHC REFUNDS/3901 North Kings Hwy.
 Suite 22B/Myrtle Beach SC 29577.

 Rules & Regulations

-The Golf.com World Amateur Handicap Championship adheres to USGA rules of golf and USGA handicap requirements.
+The Myrtle Beach World Amateur Handicap Championship adheres to USGA rules of golf and USGA handicap requirements.
 USGA "Rules of Golf App"